Cisplatin and Gemcitabine Hydrochloride (Chemotherapy drugs) with and without ATR Kinase Inhibitor VX-970 (experimental

 ARM A: Patients receive gemcitabine hydrochloride intravenously (IV) over 30 minutes on days 1 and 8, and cisplatin IV over 60 minutes on day 1.
 Patients also receive ATR kinase inhibitor M6620 IV over 60 minutes on days 2 and 9.
-Treatment repeats every 21 days for 6 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for 6 cycles in the absence of disease progression or unacceptable toxicity.

 ARM B: Patients receive gemcitabine hydrochloride and cisplatin as in Arm A.

 After completion of study treatment, patients are followed up to 36 months.

 Metastatic Bladder Urothelial Carcinoma Metastatic Ureter Urothelial Carcinoma Metastatic Urothelial Carcinoma of the Renal Pelvis and Ureter Stage IV Bladder Urothelial Carcinoma AJCC v7 Carcinoma Carcinoma, Transitional Cell Kidney Neoplasms Ureteral Neoplasms Cisplatin Gemcitabine ATR Kinase Inhibitor M6620 Gemcitabine Hydrochloride

 You can join if…

 Open to people ages 18 years and up

 - Patients must have histologically or cytologically confirmed metastatic urothelial carcinoma; urothelial cancer derived from the bladder, ureter or upper tract is permitted